MarcGuiot/globs-gson/README.md

        }
 ```

 When the Gson is read and write using Globs the attribut _kind can be added.
-It allow the reader to instantiate the wright Glob by finding the GlobType in the Model.
+It allow the reader to instantiate the corre Glob by finding the sponding GlobType in the Model.

 For exemple a Shopify product like :
 ```